 “Of course,” Davis replied.
 “Absolutely.
 Not black people who are friends of mine, who know me and understand where I’m coming from.
 Some black people who have not heard me interviewed or read my book jump to conclusions and prejudge me … I’ve been called Uncle Tom.
 I’ve been called an Oreo.”
 It doesn’t sway him:

-I had one guy from an NAACP branch chew me up one side and down the other, saying, you know, we've worked hard to get ten steps forward.
-Here you are sitting down with the enemy having dinner, you're putting us twenty steps back."
+I had one guy from an NAACP branch chew me up one side and down the other, saying, “You know, we’ve worked hard to get 10 steps forward.
+Here you are sitting down with the enemy having dinner, you’re putting us 20 steps back.”

 What Davis did makes a lot of people uneasy even when they fully grasp his intentions.
 I’m a relatively radical proponent of public discourse who respects his motives, his ingenuity, and his results … and it still makes me uneasy.
 But one needn’t agree with the decision to engage literal Klansmen (or minimize the good work done by the NAACP) to conclude that if conversation has changed the minds of multiple leaders of what is arguably the most hateful group in American history, it could probably do a lot of good in various less-extreme cases.